-Indicato or Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) E3 Server Con- nection Error An error occurred in transmission to the SNMP trap.
-03C4 De- tails: 07xx Perform one of the following: Correct the SNMP trap settings.
-Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
+Indicato or Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) E3 Server Connection Error An error occurred in transmission to the SNMP trap.
+03C4 De- tails: 07xx Perform one of the following: • Correct the SNMP trap settings. • Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
 Lit red FO IP Address Duplication The IP address of the EtherNet/ IP Unit or built-in EtherNet/IP port is the same as the IP address set for another node.
 The Unit will be offline and unable to communicate.
 Errors will be returned to all communications requests.
 Data exchanges (refreshing) will continue with the CPU Unit.
 The Unit Error Occurred Flag (n+10, bit 00), Network Error Occurred Flag (n+10, bit 01), and IP Address Duplication Error Flag (n+10, bit 06) will go ON.
 0211 Check the IP addresses set on other nodes.
 Restart the Ether-Net/IP Unit or built-in EtherNet/IP port after correcting the IP address settings to eliminate duplications.
 Flashing red F3 Address mis- match The address conversion method was set for automatic generation, but the host ID of the local IP address does not match the FINS node address.
+(This error will not occur if the CS1W/CJ1W-EIP21S is used with the setting of Not use FINS/UDP service.)
 Operation will continue with the set IP address as the local IP address.
 The Address Mismatch Flag (n+14, bit 14) will turn ON.
-Check the IP address and the Node Address Set- ting Switch setting.
+Check the IP address and the Node Address Setting Switch setting.

-Indicato or Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) Flashing red Not lit F4 Communications Controller Error An error occurred in the Communications Controller in the EtherNet/ IP Unit or built-in EtherNet/IP port.
+Indicator Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) Flashing red Not lit F4 Communications Controller Error An error occurred in the Communications Controller in the EtherNet/ IP Unit or built-in EtherNet/IP port.
 The Unit will be offline and unable to communicate.
 Errors will be returned to all communications requests.
 Data exchanges (refreshing) will continue with the CPU Unit.
-The Unit Error Occurred Flag (n+10, bit 00), Network Error Occurred Flag (n+10, bit 01), and Communications Controller Error Flag (n+10, bit 01), bit 01, 020F Replace the Ether- Net/IP Unit or (for the built-in Ether- Net/IP port) the CPU Unit if the error recurs when the Unit is restarted.
-Flashing red C8 Node Address Setting Changed Dur- ing Operation The Node Address Setting Switch was changed during operation.
-O5) will go ON.
+The Unit Error Occurred Flag (n+10, bit 00), Network Error Occurred Flag (n+10, bit 01), and Flag (n+10, bit 01).
+020F Replace the Ether- Net/IP Unit or (for the built-in Ether- Net/IP port) the CPU Unit if the error recurs when the Unit is restarted. bit 01), and Commu- nications Controller Error Flag (n+10, bit 05) will go ON.
+Flashing red C8 Node Address Setting Changed During Opera- tion The Node Address Setting Switch was changed during operation.
 Operation will continue.
 The IP Address Changed During Operation Flag (n+11, bit 02) will turn ON.
 Restart the Ether- Net/IP Unit or built- in EtherNet/IP port after setting the correct node address.
+Flashing red EC User Authentication Setting Error The user authentication setting could not be saved to the Unit's non-vola- tile memory.
+The Unit will operate with the default user authentication setting.
+However, the error status will not be cleared.
+03D6 Use the EIP21S User Management Tool to reset the user authentica- tion setting, trans- fer the setting, and then restart the Unit.